-Operating assets turnover ratio (also known as current assets turnover ratio) is an improvement on the total assets turnover ratio.
-It shows the number of times operating assets are turnover in the year.
-Operating assets for this purpose are the current assets.
+The operating assets turnover ratio, also known as the current assets turnover ratio, is an improvement on the total assets turnover ratio.
+It shows the number of times operating assets are turned over in the year.

-Current assets at the beginning of the year 2016: $1,650,000
+- Current assets at the beginning of the year 2016: $1,650,000

-Current assets at the end of the year 2016: $1,550,000
+- Current assets at the end of the year 2016: $1,550,000

-Net sales made during the year 2016: $4,800,000
+- Net sales made during the year 2016: $4,800,000

-Current turnover ratio = Sales/Average total assets
+Current turnover ratio = Sales/average total assets

 *($1,650,000 + $1,550,000)/2

-For a meaningful conclusion of how efficiently the current assets has been used during the period, John Trading Concern must compare its operating/current assets turnover ratio with that of others in the same business or with the industry average.
+For a meaningful conclusion of how efficiently current assets have been used during the period, John Trading Concern must compare its operating/current assets turnover ratio with that of others in the same business or with the industry average.